How to Lead Executives as the CEO?

 • Are the right strengths in the right departments – If the accountants showcase like marketers (could be a problem)

-• Where are you as the leader of the team most helpful and most unhelpful in allowing them to achieve their objectives
+• Where are you, as the leader of the team, most helpful and most unhelpful in allowing them to achieve their objectives?

-• Discuss with everyone only the individual insight and executive coaching plan
+• Discuss only the individual insight and executive coaching plan with everyone.

 • This tool is for the CEO or Head of Function Only.